chanzuckerberg/single-cell-curation/schema/3.0.0/schema.md

 schema v3.0.0

+* All references to the "final" matrix has been replaced with "normalized" for clarity.
 * General Requirements
   * Reserved Names from previous schema versions that have since been deprecated MUST NOT be present.
 * obs (Cell metadata)